kameleon1/Subtitle-Workshop-Classic-v6.1.7/Sources/ReadMe.md

 Subtitle Editor derived from version 6.0b, but with UTF-8, audio stream selection, VLC support etc.

+### 2019-08-10 (v6.0e/07)

+* Tools -> Information and Errors -> Information and Errors: Only errors visible in the error/warning list are handled by the 'Fix Errors' button now.

+* The 'no sound' problem reported by Willem52 has been solved (see https://sourceforge.net/p/subtitle-workshop-classic/discussion/bugs/thread/57dbceecc8/?page=0).

+* Solved a problem with change of width between sessions when "Smart resize" was on (see https://sourceforge.net/p/subtitle-workshop-classic/discussion/bugs/thread/8b1a0d20ff/).

+* Problem with Cyrillic texts solved (see https://sourceforge.net/p/subtitle-workshop-classic/discussion/bugs/thread/8bb900890e/).

+* The test for an "Unnecessary Spaces" error between digits has now been limited to just that.

 ### 2019-07-26 (v6.0e/06)

 * Removed an error in 'text before colon' detection.
 Digits before the colon are allowed now.